shminglebob/CGT-141-Final/static/md/Procedural Animation Study.md

         -> IK Target 1..n
 ```

 Essentially, this parenting structure moves the pivots and ground targets to follow the body's orientation and its position.
 I separated the body from the main spider transform so I could keep its transform preserved locally in case it is needed for systems like pathfinding.
-This is a preference thing though so if your goal isn't to use it as a mob in a game, then you can probably structure it as so:
+This is a preference thing though so if your goal isn't to use it as a mob in a game, you can probably structure it as so:

-> [!note]
->
-> `Pivots` and `Ground Targets` are not actually required in both cases as they are just there for organization.
-The `Legs` parent, however, is required and needs to be at the origin with no orientation or else it can mess with the inverse kinematics in each leg.

 ```text
 Body